Baji Martial Art: the Art of the Eight Extremities

 - Tips for your Baji training

-It’s the set of skills comprising these eight parts that turn “the eight extremities” in a fighter’s best shield and sword.To unleash these skills, Baji martial art is the best way
+It’s the set of skills constituting these eight parts that turn the “eight extremities” into a knight’s best shield and sword.
+In order to unleash these skills, Baji martial art is a Fighter’s best choice

 Baji martial art focuses exactly on these eight naturally-protective extremities to guarantee quick defense and maximum efficiency.
 It is also beneficial for martial artists who do not want to overly focus on Bone and Muscle Conditioning.

-Baji Quan is actually considered one of the most effective and powerful fighting style in Chinese Martial Arts, as it has been chosen amongst 200 Kung Fu styles for self defense purposes in both China and Taiwan.
-In fact, it has been used for centuries from the Emperor bodyguards.
-Without application, its sequences become a perfect routine to keep fit and healthy.
+Baji Quan is actually considered one of the most effective and powerful style in Chinese Martial Arts, as it has been chosen amongst 200 self defense methods by both Chinese and Taiwanese police forces.
+Furthermore, it has been used for centuries from the Emperor bodyguards.
+Without application, Baji martial art sequences become a perfect routine for staying super-fit and healthy.

-Baji quan is a complete martial style, as it includes all things a combatant needs to learn to consider himself such.
+Baji quan is a complete Martial Style, as it includes all things a combatant needs to learn to consider himself such.
 In fact, Baji martial art includes:

 Some of Baji martial art patterns include:

 八极拳小架 Baji Xiao Jia

 Small frame (also known as short pattern).
 In its shortness, the essence of the style.
 Baji Xiao Jia is the first pattern (dao lu) a Student will learn when approaching to this style for his first time.
 Please consider that Baji Xiao Jia patterns may differ from Master to Master, and from School to School.